 – Tachycardias and arrhythmias: The capacity of this plant to regulate the heart rate is used in the treatment of cardiac arrhythmias or tachycardias.
 (Infusion of a spoonful of mixture of dried leaves and flowers twice a day for a couple of months.)

-– Heart failure: Due to its cardiotonic properties, white hawthorn can increase the power from your heart to pump blood more easily.
+– Heart failure: Due to its cardiotonic properties, common hawthorn can increase the power from your heart to pump blood more easily.
 This property is used to improve the condition of people suffering from mild heart failure.
 (Infusion of a spoonful of mixture of dried leaves and flowers twice a day) By improving these shortcomings, it can improve some symptoms associated with it, especially the problem of liquid retention which gives this plant mild diuretic properties.

-– Arteriosclerosis: As they expand the arteries, the preparations of white hawthorn are effective in improving blood circulation in patients suffering from arteriosclerosis (Infusion of a spoonful of mixture of dried leaves and flowers twice a day)
+– Arteriosclerosis: As they expand the arteries, the preparations of common hawthorn are effective in improving blood circulation in patients suffering from arteriosclerosis (Infusion of a spoonful of mixture of dried leaves and flowers twice a day)

 – Hypertension: Its use helps to lower high blood pressure by increasing the size of blood vessels in the body periphery.
 The main components that give this property are the minerals calcium, potassium and magnesium along with the flavonoids quercetin and rutin and vitamin C (Infusion of a spoonful of dried flowers, two or three times a day.)
 (2 tablespoons maceration dried flowers in 80 g of alcohol at 30 º.
 90 drops daily diluted in water over 3 doses)